jxuanli/kpinit/README.md

 - directories/files should be organized and generated to accelerate exploit development
   - should enable fast experimentations on various kernel exploits
   - should make the kernelland pwning experience similar to the userland pwning experience
-    - e.g. contains a subset of helpers provided by `pwntoolss`
+    - e.g. contains a subset of helpers provided by `pwntools`
 - should be as customizable as possible
   - all files including those responsible for performing static checks and generating helper files are changeable